EKarton/Photos-Drive/apps/cli-client/README.md

 ### Installation

+1. First, install a tool called [Exiftool](https://exiftool.org/)
+   - It's a tool used to parse through exif metadata in your photos / videos.

-1. First, install the package by running:
+2. Second, install this Python package by running:

    ```bash
    pip3 install sharded_photos_drive_cli_client